Burkard Freiherr von Müllenheim-Rechberg: Early life

-Burkard Freiherr von Müllenheim-Rechberg was a member of the Müllenheim family, an old protestant family which originated from Alsace.
+Burkard Freiherr von Müllenheim-Rechberg was a member of the Müllenheim family, an old Protestant family which originated from Alsace.
 After receiving his Abitur in 1929, he entered the Reichsmarine, the Weimar navy.
 He became an aide to the German military attaché in London.

 Second World War

 At the outbreak of the Second World War, von Müllenheim-Rechberg served on several vessels.
 In May 1941, he experienced the sinking of the battleship Bismarck as fourth artillery officer with the rank of lieutenant commander, thereby becoming the highest-ranking survivor of the ship.
-He was rescued by the British cruiser Dorsetshire and, after initial detention in England, was transported to Bowmanville prisoner of war camp in Ontario, Canada, from early April 1942 until it closed in April 1945.
+He was rescued by the British cruiser Dorsetshire and, after initial detention in England, was transported to Canada to the Bowmanville POW camp in Bowmanville, Ontario, from early April 1942 until it closed in April 1945.
 He was later brought back to England in spring 1946 in preparation for repatriation.
 On 1 February 1943, he was promoted to the rank of commander.